brian14708/wh-briefings/presidential-actions/2021-04/2021-04-13-a-proclamation-on-160th-anniversary-of-the-unification-of-italy-and-the-establishment-of-united-states-italy-diplomatic-relations.md

 modified_time: 2021-04-13 15:11:35-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/04/13/a-proclamation-on-160th-anniversary-of-the-unification-of-italy-and-the-establishment-of-united-states-italy-diplomatic-relations/
 published_time: 2021-04-13 15:11:34-04:00
-title: A Proclamation on 160th Anniversary Of The Unification Of Italy And The Establishment Of United States-Italy Diplomatic Relations
+title: "A Proclamation on 160th Anniversary Of The Unification Of Italy And The Establishment\
+  \ Of United\_States-Italy Diplomatic\_Relations"
 ---

 Today we commemorate over 160 years since the unification of Italy as a